justinblake1532-create/qa-git-repo/test_cases.md

     3. Enter an invalid password.
     4. Click the "Login" button.
 - **Expected Result:** An error message "Invalid password" is displayed.

+## Found Bug: "Invalid password" message is incorrect
+The system shows "Authentication failed" instead of "Invalid password".
+The test case needs to be updated.
+- **Expected Result:** An error message "Authentication failed" is displayed.